VarnithChordia/Multlingual_Punctuation_restoration/README.md

 # Multilingual Punctuation Restoration

-This is the repository of the work done for multilingual punctuation restoration for [COLING 2020 system demonstration](https://coling2020.org/pages/call_for_demos.html).
+This is the repository of the work done for multilingual punctuation restoration for [EACL system demonstration](https://2021.eacl.org/calls/demos/).
 Our demonstrated system can restore punctuations - period(.), comma(,),exclamation(!) and question mark(?) - for three languages - English, French and German.
 The models can be available on request.

 ## Architecture
 The underlying language model consists of  (i) M-BERT (ii) BILSTM (iii) CRF - Conditonal Random Field.
 This language model is jointly trained with language classifier and text mode classifier - 'Written' & 'Spoken'.
 The architecture can be understood from the diagram below: